Program Overview & Concept

 - Lead a Church Lord's Supper

-In addition to the overall training structure, the school will be responsible for providing technical training that is traditionally not considered doctrinal education, but standard tools for the pastoral ministry.
+In addition to the overall training structure above, the Apprentice Preacher will be responsible for taking several technical trainings that is traditionally not considered doctrinal education, but standard tools for the pastoral ministry.
+[Training Modules]

 Sample of Classes: